Minor Tyranny: In Gilan

 One of Mohammad Ali Shah's first actions after dissolving the parliament was appointing Mohammad Ali Sardar Afkham to govern Gilan.
 He had previously executed 11 constitutionalists in Tabriz and the Shah trusted him.
 Despite having an autocratic and harsh rule, he failed to subdue farmers in Talish region and stop constitutionalist associations' secret activities in Bandar-e Anzali and Rasht.
 Of these associations were the Tollab association led by Mirza Kuchik Khan and a branch of the Armenian Dashnak party that operated in Rasht.
 At the same time, two constitutionalist brothers named Karim Khan Rashti and Abd ad-Hossein khan decided to contact Caucasian social democrats and ask for help to topple Sardar Afkham.
 In a trip to Tbilisi in autumn of 1908 the Russian Social Democratic Party agreed to send forces to Gilan to help the constitutionalists there.
-At first, 23 vollunteers went to Rasht but after a while their numbers grew to 35.
+At first, 23 volunteers went to Rasht but after a while their numbers grew to 35.
 They helped with producing ammunition and grenades as well as reconnaissance.